wangzhecheng/wangzhecheng.github.io/_pages/about.md

 ======

-* **09/2025** Joining College of Urban and Environmental Sciences at Peking University as an Assistant Professor.
+* **09/2025** Joining the College of Urban and Environmental Sciences at Peking University as an Assistant Professor.

 * **07/2025** Gave a talk at the [MultiSector Dynamics (MSD)](https://multisectordynamics.org/) Community of Practice webinar.